When it comes to the best probiotic for acid reflux, the strains of bacteria used in these probiotic supplements matter.

 These foods and beverages can cause the lower esophageal sphincter, or valve, to relax and open up, which causes acid and food contents to back up into the esophagus.
 They can also throw the microbiome out of balance.

 Food sensitivities can cause inflammation and result in indigestion.
-When foods aren’t properly digested, they are more likely flow back into the esophagus.
+When foods aren’t properly digested, they are more likely to flow back into the esophagus.

 Many people also eat too fast, too, causing the stomach to be overloaded, resulting in reflux.
-Thoroughly chewing your foods will help reduce your heartburn and indigestion by simply helping to break down your food before it hits your stomach.
+Thoroughly chewing your food will help reduce your heartburn and indigestion by simply helping to break down your food before it hits your stomach.

 Chewing foods well and avoiding trigger foods eases all aspects of digestive health, by the way.

 Related post: The Best Tea for Acid Reflux

 Another emerging cause of reflux is an imbalanced microbiome, or gut bacteria and flora.

 Many experts in the field of probiotics have conducted research to show that acid reflux can be a result of small intestinal bacterial overgrowth (SIBO).

 Both SIBO and GERD may be caused by an altered microbiome.
 This is where probiotics start to come in to focus on acid reflux.